carlocab/tmux-nvr/README.md

 ```

 The `else` statement is optional.
 Nevertheless, it is a good idea to include it.
 `nvr` is known to produce errors [when it is used without this being set](https://github.com/mhinz/neovim-remote/issues/134#issuecomment-565840645).
+You may wish to check the permissions of `/tmp` if you
+are on a multi-user system.

 ### Optional: Zsh Plugin Installation with OhMyZsh